fishsciences/telemetry/inst/classes_and_methods.md

 and the steps needed to get it analysis-ready are likewise similar.
-Rather than having each project use one-off or sub-optimal code to get the data from it's raw state to its analysis-ready state, we looked to have a unifed framework.
+Rather than having each project use one-off or sub-optimal code to get the data from it's raw state to its analysis-ready state, we looked to have a unified framework.

-One of the biggest motivations is to be able to take data from various differnet systems (e.g. different tag manufacterors, array setups, etc.), and be able to use the same basic functions.
+One of the biggest motivations is to be able to take data from various different systems (e.g. different tag manufacturers, array setups, etc.), and be able to use the same basic functions.

 ## Package design

-To accomplish this, we need to be able to convert data from various sources into a unifed data structure (the `telemetry` class).
-The details for how to convert each raw data type to this unifed structure can be accomplished via specialized functions.
+To accomplish this, we need to be able to convert data from various sources into a unified data structure (the `telemetry` class).
+The details for how to convert each raw data type to this unified structure can be accomplished via specialized functions.

-Once in the `telemetry` class, the functions for QA/QC and verification can be used wihtout worrying about:
+Once in the `telemetry` class, the functions for QA/QC and verification can be used without worrying about:

   + divergent data structures, including variations in naming conventions for the columns in a table

   + incomplete/missing data

-  + differences in data formatting (e.g. `NA` values, datetime values, etc.)
+  + differences in data formatting (e.g. `NA` values, date-time values, etc.)

 ### The `telemetry` class